Droidking18/Repo-to-PDF/README.md

 We welcome contributions!
 Here's how you can help:

 - **Report bugs:** If you find a bug, please create an issue on GitHub describing the problem.
-- **Suggest enhancements:** If you think of a way to improve Repo-to-PDF, we'd love to hear about it!
+- **Suggest enhancements:** If you think of a way to improve SourceCode-to-PDF, we'd love to hear about it!
 Create an issue on GitHub to share your ideas.
 - **Write code:** If you'd like to contribute code to fix a bug or implement a new feature, please fork the repository, make your changes, and submit a pull request.

 ## License

-Repo-to-PDF is open source software, licensed under the MIT License.
+SourceCode-to-PDF is open source software, licensed under the MIT License.
 See the `LICENSE` file for more information.